jaredtritz/jsonsails-readthedocs/source/concepts/modules.rst

 Rendering
 ^^^^^^^^^

-To an end user modules appear as an ordinary web page, but behind the scenes modules are actually rendered in the browser by the JSonSails rendering engine.
-The rendering engine receives the instructions about how to render the module from the server, rather than receiving the content itself.
-While many modern web applications utilize this technique to create dynamic content client side, JSonSails takes the technique to a whole new level.
-Mainly, we provide developers with simple, flexible, and powerful abstraction of client rendering.
+The client browser first loads the JSonSails rendering engine, and then the module "bundle" which consists of the module's code and data.
+The rendering engine first collects the css from all nodes and added to the document head in a style tag.
+Then the HTML from all the nodes is rendered into the document breadth first from the root.
+After that, the JS is rendered breadth first as well.

 .. _`module-config`: